sm3777-max/final-project-fastapi/README.md

 2. Start the Server (Terminal 1)

 You must run the server manually for the E2E tests to connect.
+Use the TEST_MODE flag to bypass hash complexity during testing.

 export POSTGRES_HOST=localhost
 export POSTGRES_USER=postgres